mathewmeconry/MMM-HomeAssistant-Touch/Readme.md

 # MMM-HomeAssistant-Touch

-This module provides an integration to HomeAssitant with touch controls
+This module provides an integration to HomeAssitant with touch controls.
+It also supports multiple HomeAssistant hosts and connections.
+You can achieve this by adding the module multiple times to the config.js with different configurations

 Currently the following modules are supported: